 #4 Clean and Reduce Clutter

-Your photos and house tour videos (should you have any) should be a preview into what it would be like to live in this home.
-Too many personal affects, clutter, and general mess will not attract buyers.
+Your photos and house tour videos (should you have any) should be a preview of what it would be like to live in this home.
+Too many personal effects, clutter, and the general mess will not attract buyers.
 You must stage your house in a way that’s attractive, yet neutral to any interested buyer (but more on staging later).

 Whether you’re getting pro shots taken of the home for a listing, or showcasing it via an open house, there are steps to be taken to ensure your home is perfectly cleaned and uncluttered.
 Here’s what you need to do: